caspar-monckton/turing-machine-simulator/README.md

 The second is a turing machine compiler which converts a custom turing machine language into 32 bit x86 assembly targeted for NASM on Linux.
 You run the only exported method which is "compiletml" with an input file and specify an output file name.
 This will save the relevant assembly code to the destination specified which can then further be compiled to an elf or similar using NASM https://www.nasm.us.

+*WARNING* Be careful when running these turing machines, as there is currently no logic checking whether they go off the bounds of the preallocated tape (which is 1000 bytes wide).
+I reccommend running with a debugger such as GDB to avoid it eating up all your tasty RAM.
 ### Usage

 ```julia